 The list of available gutter icons depends on the configuration of your project, the frameworks that you use, and the plugins that you have installed.
 To access the list of gutter icons available for your project, go to.

-For more information on gutter icons, refer to Gutter Icons.
+For more information about gutter icons, refer to Gutter Icons.

 Breakpoints are special markers that suspend program execution at a specific point.
 This lets you examine the program state and behavior.